 - Sandpapers & abrasives – Even out rough textures by using sandpaper or an abrasive.
 This is especially useful if you used a heat gun or scraper.
 These paint supplies help to get a smooth surface so your paint can stick.

-- Paint – Lastly, choosing the right paint finish can make or break the look of your home.
-Here are different types to choose from:
+- Paint – Finally, choosing the right paint finish can make or break the look of your home.

 - Flat – Hides imperfections and is best for high trafficked areas